Alert 1 of 1

 FAST

-Send money directly from your account to theirs – typically in minutes1.
+Send money directly from your account to theirs – even if they bank somewhere different than you do1.

 Shield